sonicdoe/detect-character-encoding/README.md

 ## Supported environments

-detect-character-encoding should work fine on:
+- macOS High Sierra

-- Ubuntu 14.04 x64
+- Ubuntu 18.04
-- Ubuntu 16.04 x64
+- Ubuntu 16.04
-- Ubuntu 18.04 x64
+- Ubuntu 14.04
+- Debian 9
 - Debian 8
-- macOS 10.13
-- Alpine Linux
+- Alpine Linux (only Node.js v10 and later)

-You may currently encounter issues on 32-bit systems and Windows.
+You may encounter issues on 32-bit systems and Windows.

 ## Supported character sets